 'A MONDAY IN KABUL'

 Normally people only see Kabul on TV when another explosion has taken part.
-But what is life like on an afternoon when nothing is happening?
+But what is life like on a regular monday afternoon when nothing is happening?

 Together with my partner Philip Brink, I went to Kabul with only one question for the inhabitants: what is your favourite place of the city?
-This question led us on an exciting journey through the city.
+This question led us on a journey through the city.